chromaui/learnstorybook.com/content/intro-to-storybook/react/en/screen.md

 + };
 ```

-Check your newly created story, and click the `Interactions` panel, and you'll see the following.
+Check your newly created story.
+Click the `Interactions` panel to see the list of interactions inside the story's play function.

 <video autoPlay muted playsInline loop>
   <source